reorx/simplemongo/README.rst

-Inspired by `Mongokit <https://github.com/namlook/mongokit>`_, Simplemongo shares the same concept on designing the object oriented interface: using a predefined dict to restrict structure and value type of the document (mongoengine represents another genre, which use a django orm liked way to make simple things complicated).
-But the validation mechanism of Simplemongo are formulated to be more reasonable and explicit.
-Following the philosophy of why MongoDB was made, it provides the most scalability under the premise of simplicity, which let you think that you are still using pymongo and mongodb, not some restrained orm with many rules you must follow.
+Inspired by `Mongokit <https://github.com/namlook/mongokit>`_, Simplemongo shares the same concept on designing the object oriented interface: using a predefined dict to restrict structure and value type of the document.
+( *mongoengine represents another genre, which use a rdbms way like django orm and that make simple things complicated* ) But the validation mechanism of Simplemongo are formulated to be more reasonable and explicit.
+Following the philosophy of how MongoDB was made to be, it provides the most scalability under the premise of simplicity, let you think that you are still using pymongo and MongoDB, not some restrained orm with many rules you must follow.

 The document is currently on development, feel free to check the code or test cases if you want to learn more.